 Make a feature of large, stately plants such as the rubber plant (Ficus robusta), the weeping fig (Ficus benjamina), the dragon tree (Dracaena), the castor oil plant (Fatsia) or a sweetheart plant (philodendron) to mention a few.
 Where you want sunlight to filter through, the delicate filigree effect of the slender leaved false Aralia (Aralia elegantissima) or the umbrella tree (Schefflera) can be perfect.

 We also keep a good supply of conservatory plants that includes lemon trees, oranges and other citrus varieties.
-See our ‘How to’ guide on growing Citrus There is also more information on Citrus trees here.
+See more information on Citrus trees here.
 Climbing and scrambling plants like Bougainvillea, Dipladenia, sweet scented jasmine and Plumbago are available too.

 Then of course there are the seasonal flowering plants such as geraniums [Pelargoniums] and fuchsias to liven things up!